3-minute read

 Elsewhere, investigate insurance – regardless of the structure you choose – as running any type of business will bring its own unique risks.
 Discover more on sole trader insurance and limited company insurance and find out a basic overview of what you'll need.

-Some of the added responsibilities include filing an annual company tax return, as well annual accounts.
+Some of the added responsibilities include filing an annual company tax return, as well as annual accounts.

 You’ll need to pay a fee to incorporate too – check out our guide to setting up a limited company to learn more.

-If your business circumstances change and you decide that being a limited company is a better fit for you, you can transition from being a sole trader to a limited company.
+If your business circumstances change and you decide that being a limited company is a better fit for you, you can change from being a sole trader to a limited company.

 While it’s always good to speak with an accountant or someone who knows your business well, here’s a rough outline of the steps you need to take.